-Extra-familial risks and harm
+Extra-familial risks and harms

 Safeguarding in earlier childhood primarily focuses on risk and harm located within the family setting, often connected to caregivers.
 This tends to change somewhat in the teenage years.
 Developmentally, adolescence is a time of exploration, increasing independence, and risk taking.
 Young people become more engaged with, and influenced by, peer norms and relationships, and other adults, groups and communities not connected to their families, including online.
 These extra-familial contexts can pose a new set of complex risks at the interface with criminality, including: